microsoftgraph/msgraph-sdk-php/README.md

-# Getting started with the Microsoft Graph SDK for PHP
+# Get started with the Microsoft Graph SDK for PHP

-*This SDK is currently in preview, please continue to provide [feedback](https://github.com/microsoftgraph/msgraph-sdk-php/issues/new) as we iterate towards a production supported library.*
+*This SDK is currently in preview.
+Please continue to provide [feedback](https://github.com/microsoftgraph/msgraph-sdk-php/issues/new) as we iterate towards a production-supported library.*

 [![Build Status](https://travis-ci.org/microsoftgraph/msgraph-sdk-php.svg?branch=master)](https://travis-ci.org/microsoftgraph/msgraph-sdk-php)

-## Installation
+## Install the SDK
-The PHP SDK can be installed with Composer:
+You can install the PHP SDK with Composer.
 ```
 {
     "require": {